WICG/PEPC/explainer.md

 3. Does the user have any interest in the site feature that requires their permission?
-It could certainly be the case that this prompt is in response to the user showing interest in some feature (e.g. by pressing a button that says “Use my location” on a food delivery service site), but it could also be the case that the user is not interested in the feature at all.
+It could certainly be the case that this prompt is in response to the user showing interest in some feature (e.g. by pressing a button that says "Use my location" on a food delivery service site), but it could also be the case that the user is not interested in the feature at all.
 4. If the user chooses to deny the permission request here, will they know how to revisit this decision in the future should they change their mind?
 Many